NASA-Planetary-Science/sbpy/docs/sbpy/activity/dust.rst

 Compare to 397.0 cm listed in Kelley et al. (2013).

-`Efrho` may also be converted to geometric cross sectional area, given emissivity, photometric aperture, and observer-comet distance:
+`Efrho` may also be converted to/from geometric cross sectional area, given emissivity, photometric aperture, and observer-comet distance:

    >>> epsilon = 0.95  # geometric albedo
    >>> G = efrho.to_cross_section(epsilon, aper, eph)
    >>> print(G)    # doctest: +FLOAT_CMP
    391.83188076171695 km2
+   >>> print(Efrho.from_cross_section(G, epsilon, aper, eph))    # doctest: +FLOAT_CMP
+   396.7129099664366 cm

 To/from magnitudes
 ^^^^^^^^^^^^^^^^^^